Crotalus stephensi

-Crotalus stephensi is a venomous pitviper species found in central and southern Nevada and adjacent California.
-Common names include panamint rattlesnake, panamint rattler, Owens Valley rattler, and tiger rattlesnake (not to be confused with C. tigris).
+Crotalus stephensi, also known as the Panamint Rattlesnake, is a venomous pitviper species found in central and southern Nevada and adjacent California.
+Other common names include Owens Valley rattlesnake and tiger rattlesnake (not to be confused with C. tigris).

 Etymology

 The specific name, stephensi, is in honor of Frank Stephens (1849–1937), curator emeritus of the San Diego Society of Natural History.

 Description

 Adults of C. stephensi are 58 to 132 cm in total length (including tail), with an average of 60 to 91 cm.

 According to Klauber (1936), this species is characterized by the absence of the vertical light line on the posterior edge of the prenasal and first supralabial scales.
 The supraocular scales are pitted, sutured, or with the outer edges broken.

 The color pattern consists of a straw, tan, buff, brown, or gray ground color, overlaid with a series of buff, gray, brown, or deep red-brown blotches.
 Often, gray suffusions occur on the sides of the body and head, and a scattering of black-tipped scales occur on the back, especially at the edges of the blotches.